-Posted on January 16, 2021 by Monique Hanford
+Posted on June 18, 2021 by Monique Hanford

-C&C cages are one of the most popular indoor cages with guinea pig owners.
-If you’re new to guinea pigs you may not have heard of these but they are basically grids and connectors that you can put together to make the cage size you require.
+C&C cages are also one of the most popular indoor cage ideas for guinea pigs.
+If you’re new to guinea pigs you may not have heard of these but this is a modular DIY option which means you buy grids and connectors that fit together to make the cage size you require.

 The C&C cage gives great versatility and you can expand or alter the shape and size if you get more guinea pigs or need to put it into a different space.
 In fact we’ve seen some awesome giant sized cages made by guinea pig owners with this modular option!

 These DIY cages do take a little more work to put together but they can work out cheaper than some readymade cages and can offer a great space for your guinea pigs.

 With a little imagination you could turn a C&C cage into a gorgeous luxury pad for your guinea pigs!

 You can find out more about C&C cages here or click on the following links to see where to buy the various components:

 The C&C cage kit has all the advantages of a C&C cage but the coroplast is all pre-cut so you don’t have to worry about measuring up and cutting to the correct dimensions.
 However, this flat pack version is more expensive than the DIY option, so if you want to save a bit of money and do it yourself, you might prefer to buy the components separately.